cloudevents/spec/spec.md

    Events are typically produced related to a context or a producer-chosen base classification.
 A temperature sensor in a room might be context-qualified by mount position, room, floor, and building.
-A sports result may be classified by league and team.
+A sports result might be classified by league and team.

    The producer application might reside on server hosts or on a device of any kind.